TABLE OF CONTENTS

 Why is my Predefined Screen not working?

-This should never happen when using a DAKboard OS device, however, it can happen when trying to use this on a non-DAKboard OS device.
+This should never happen when using a DAKOS device; however, it can happen when trying to use this on a non-DAKOS device.

 Why am I seeing the DAKboard Home Page?